 - Work is incrementally delivered.

-- Customer feedback is gathered to determine what is worked on next.
+- Customer feedback is gathered to determine what you should work on next.

 - Value delivery is defined by the value stream leaders and team members.

 Any Lean portfolio management solution should be created to enable Lean funding and budgeting, value stream planning, Agile program management, and Agile team capitalization.

 Today you may find great tools that enable companies to shift from a traditional to a Lean-Agile portfolio management approach with capabilities that let them:

 - visualize strategic objectives across portfolios, value streams, and teams of teams.